kwilteam/kwil-db/docs/dev/dependencies.md

 ## Semantic Import Versioning (SIV) in Go

-Go's dependency management tool, Go Modules, uses the concept of Semantic Import Versioning (SIV) to handle versioning issues.
+Go's dependency management tool, Go Modules, uses the concept of [Semantic Import Versioning (SIV)](https://research.swtch.com/vgo-import) to handle versioning issues.
 It mandates that module paths change as the major version of the module changes, if there are breaking changes.
 However, it is often followed loosely or entirely flaunted, even by widely used projects.

+### Breaking Changes Increase the Major Version

 Examples of breaking API changes include when an exported function signature changes, or an exported struct has a field removed or renamed, etc. Adding new functions, methods, or fields are generally not breaking changes.

-For example, if a module at example.com/module is at version 1, and there is a breaking change, it would become version 2 and it would be imported as example.com/module/v2 (with a revised module name in its go.mod).
+For example, if a module at `example.com/module` is at version 1, and there is a breaking change, it should become version 2 and it would be imported as `example.com/module/v2` (with a revised module name in its `go.mod`).

+See the [Go Modules Reference](https://go.dev/ref/mod#versions) for more information.

-NOTE: This is a main reason why it is important to minimize our own public API surface by unexporting and utilizing `internal` packages for things that we only intend to be used within our project.
+**NOTE:** This is a main reason why it is important to minimize our own public API surface by unexporting and utilizing `internal` packages for things that we only intend to be used within our project.

+### v0 Project Status

-Also note that projects with their major version at v0 (e.g. version 0.5.1) are considered to have unstable APIs, and there are no promises of stability as described above.
+Also note that projects with their major version at 0 in revision control semver version tags (e.g. `v0.5.1`) are considered to have unstable APIs, and there are no promises of stability as described above.
 This is necessary for early stage and rapidly evolving projects.
 We should strive to reach v1, but not before we are ready to commit to a stable Go API.

 ## Handling Transitive Dependencies